hakeem-amsagguine/linux/Documentation/admin-guide/ldm.rst

 now known as Basic Disks.

 If you wish to use Spanned, Striped, Mirrored or RAID 5 Volumes, you must use Dynamic Disks.
-The journalling allows Windows to make changes to these partitions and filesystems without the need to reboot.
+The journalling allows linux to make changes to these partitions and filesystems without the need to reboot.

 Once the LDM driver has divided up the disk, you can use the MD driver to